cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 </details>

-## 3. Enable Authenticated Origin Pulls (globally)
+## 3. Configure Cloudflare to use client certificate

-Then, enable Authenticated Origin Pulls as an option for your Cloudflare zone.
+Then, enable the Authenticated Origin Pulls feature as an option for your Cloudflare zone.

+This step sets the TLS Client Auth to require Cloudflare to use a client certificate when connecting to your origin server.

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}